 Mike Spencer (Chair)

 Mike is a lawyer who specialises in social welfare law.
 He joined ASAP as a volunteer in 2009 and worked as ASAP's solicitor between 2010 and 2012.
-Since then, he has worked as the Legal Officer of the Child Poverty Action Group and is currently undertaking a pupillage at Monckton Chambers.
+Since then, he has worked as the Legal Officer of the Child Poverty Action Group and is now working as a barrister at 1 Crown Office Row Chambers.
 Mike joined the ASAP management committee in 2017.